 These warriors are laying waste to tired ideas of what a great taproom should be, with a minimalist space that looks and smells like a modernist log cabin, and rare brews from throughout Europe and North America.
 This 23-tap bar on gentrified Tyrwhitt Road gets its name from the Singapore Chinese Druggists Association, which it shares the building with.
 Beer geeks have an advanced selection of imperial stouts, IPAs and sour beers by the likes of Mikkeller, To Øl and Prairie Artisan Ales to imbibe from $6.

 This dapper lounge with accents of teak and British racing green is a handsome den that still retains a relaxed, tropical resort vibe.
 With private booths and plenty of wicker sofas, it's easy to spend the entire night here and lose track of time.
 Embark on a journey through Singapore’s history with drinks inspired by five key districts on the island: Orchard, Chinatown, Little India, Boat Quay and Marina Bay, with each section using different ingredients to tell the story of the place.
-Orchard – a spot once covered with farms and spice gardens before its current life as Singapore’s glitzy shopping belt – features fresh and fruity drinks such as Miss Joaquim ($23), a light and refreshing concoction of orchid, rambutan, pomegranate, sherry and vodka that’s an easy one to start the night.
+Orchard – a spot once covered with farms and spice gardens before its current life as Singapore’s glitzy shopping belt – features fresh and fruity drinks such as Botanic Royal ($27), a Champagne cocktail with a Southeast Asian twist of jackfruit and kaffir.

 At this second-storey den along hip and happening Haji Lane, you're expected to pull up a seat at the bar and share your life story.
 From there, the expert bar team led by David Koh creates a bespoke cocktail ($20-25) that captures the mood of your tale with its range of elixirs, mixers and house-made syrups.
 Koh keeps the programming organic and fluid by procuring interesting ingredients and inspirations like Kyoho grapes and kaya toast for the surprise drinks.